The Notice of Non-Responsibility: Only Limited Protection from Contractor, Subcontractor or Supplier Mechanics Lien Claims

 There are innumerable scenarios to illustrate the ins and outs of these procedures.
 The key is to consult with knowledgeable counsel who has experience dealing with construction disputes in general and notices of non-responsibility in particular.

-Article by William L. Porter, Esq. in 2019.
+Article by William L. Porter, Esq.
 Mr. Porter is a principal at Porter Law Group, Inc. in Sacramento, California, and specializes in Construction Law. www.porterlaw.com.

 The Porter Law Newsletter